puppetlabs/pdk/README.md

 Note that for most uses, you must use the `--` to separate bundler options from pdk options.
 Compare the following two commands:

+### `pdk git` command

+This command executes arbitrary git commands in the context of the module you're currently working on.
+Arguments to this command are passed straight through to git.
+This command is experimental  and can lead to errors that can't be resolved by the pdk itself.

 ## Module Compatibility

 **PDK Version Compatibility:** Modules created with PDK version validate against and run on all Puppet and Ruby version combinations currently under maintenance (see https://docs.puppet.com/puppet/latest/about_agent.html and https://puppet.com/misc/puppet-enterprise-lifecycle)